| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 PCI DSS, SOX, etc.) that require periodic vulnerability assessments to

-demonstrate compliance.
 How do I do it with SecureScrypt?
 SecureScrypt includes a built-in

 vulnerability assessment tool that allows you effectively detect those